 Statement of Intent

-We aim to deliver an engaging and stimulating maths curriculum which is accessible to all.
+Our Maths curriculum is designed to deliver an engaging and stimulating maths curriculum which is accessible to all.
 We meet the needs of each learner, building upon previous learning and providing appropriate challenge in order to maximise progress.
-We want to develop fluency in the recall and use of key facts and methods, which will enable our pupils to apply their mathematical understanding to solve increasingly sophisticated problems.
+We want children to know more, understand more and remember more about maths so they can become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 We are committed to developing the ability of each child to reason mathematically and provide opportunities for all children to communicate their reasoning, both orally and in writing.
 We have a strong focus on the development of the language of mathematics from early years onwards, and promote the understanding and use of precise mathematical vocabulary.

 We want to establish a positive maths mindset across the whole school, where learners have the confidence to take risks and learn from their mistakes.
+We want children to see themselves as successful mathematicians and understand that errors are part of the learning process.
 We make rich connections across other subject areas, establish meaningful links to everyday life and instil a sense of enjoyment and curiosity about the subject.

 As a parent or carer, you can sign up to receive weekly email reports.
 These reports will provide you with details of your child’s progress and achievement.
 To register as a parent, you will need your child’s username and password: